Cyberattacks against infrastructure: Finance

 Financial infrastructures are increasingly vulnerable to cyberattacks due to their reliance on interconnected computer systems.
 The financial system's complexity and the constant flow of transactions make it an attractive target for cybercriminals.
 A significant breach could lead to massive financial losses, erode public trust, and destabilize economies.

-The landscape of cyber threats has changed exponentially during the last few years, with threat actors becoming more sophisticated.
-Estimates from 2014 institutions are subjected to an average of 1,275 cyberattacks per week, a 72% increase since 2019.
+The landscape of financial cyber threats has expanded rapidly, with threat actors becoming increasingly sophisticated.
+According to cybersecurity research, financial sector organizations faced an average of over 1,100 cyberattacks per week globally in the early 2020s, reflecting a significant post-pandemic surge in targeted attacks.

-A cyberattack on a financial institution or its transactions may be referred to as a "cyber heist."
+A cyberattack on a financial institution or its transactions may be referred to as a "cyber heist".
 These attacks often begin with phishing campaigns that exploit social engineering tactics to deceive employees into divulging sensitive information.
 Once inside the network, attackers can deploy keyloggers to capture login credentials and gain unauthorized access to banking systems.

-In May 2013, a gang executed a US$40 million cyber heist from the Bank of Muscat.
-More recently, in March 2025, the hacker collective "Codebreakers" breached Iranian Bank Sepah, exposing over 42 million customer records, including sensitive financial data.
+In February 2013, a global cybercrime network executed a coordinated ATM cash-out heist targeting Oman's Bank of Muscat, stealing US$40 million in under 24 hours.
+Hackers breached third-party credit card processing systems to eliminate withdrawal limits on prepaid debit cards, enabling coordinated teams in over 20 countries to make thousands of simultaneous cash withdrawals.
+The operation was part of a broader $45 million scheme that also targeted the United Arab Emirates' National Bank of Ras Al-Khaimah.
+In March 2025, the hacker group "Code Breakers" breached Iranian Bank Sepah, exposing customer and account records across the institution.

 Transportation

-Transportation infrastructure mirrors telecommunication facilities: by impeding transportation for individuals in a city or region, the economy will slightly degrade over time.
+Like telecommunications, transportation infrastructure relies on interconnected computer systems for scheduling and operations.
+Impeding transportation in a city or region has economic consequences.
 Successful cyber attacks can impact scheduling and accessibility, creating a disruption in the economic chain.
-Carrying methods will be impacted, making it hard for cargo to be sent from one place to another.
-In January 2003 during the "slammer" virus, Continental Airlines was forced to shut down flights due to computer problems.
-Cyberterrorists can target railroads by disrupting switches, target flight software to impede airplanes, and target road usage to impede more conventional transportation methods.
-In May 2015, a man, Chris Roberts, who was a cyber consultant, revealed to the FBI that he had repeatedly, from 2011 to 2014, managed to hack into Boeing and Airbus flights' controls via the onboard entertainment system, allegedly, and had at least once ordered a flight to climb.
+In January 2003, during the propagation of the SQL Slammer worm, Continental Airlines was forced to cancel flights and halt check-in systems due to widespread network disruption.
+In May 2015, Chris Roberts, a former cyber consultant, claimed to the FBI that he had repeatedly managed to hack into the in-flight entertainment system of a Boeing 737 and had at least once ordered a flight to climb.
 The FBI, after detaining him in April 2015 in Syracuse, had interviewed him about the allegations.